Dmitry Shakuta

-Biography/Career
+Life and career

-Born in Minsk, Belarus, one of the strongest nations in Muay Thai practice worldwide, Dmitry started training in the sport at the age of 12 at the renowned Kick Fighter Gym under the tutelage of Evgeni Kotelnikov.
+Born in Minsk, Byelorussian SSR, Soviet Union, one of the strongest nations in Muay Thai practice worldwide, Dmitry started training in the sport at the age of 12 at the renowned Kick Fighter Gym under the tutelage of Evgeni Kotelnikov.
 He had his first competitive bout(s) at the age of 13 at the 1995 C.I.S.
 Junior Muaythai Championships, winning a silver medal at the event held in Odesa, Ukraine.
 Between 1995 and 1997, he continued to excel in amateur youth competitions both domestically and internationally, with the pinnacle being the winning of a gold medal at the W.A.K.O. world junior championships in '97.
 His success at the junior level was mirrored in the adult amateur scene as Dmitry won more gold medals between 1997 and 2000, including three world championships and four European championships.

-After success on the amateur circuit Shakuta decided to test himself in the professional game winning his first title - the IKF International Kickboxing Federation Intercontinental Muay Thai Title on January, 14th, 2000 in Minsk, Belarus when he defeated Fernando Calleros of Albq.
-New Mexico, USA by unanimous decision.
+After success on the amateur circuit Shakuta decided to test himself in the professional game winning his first title - the IKF International Kickboxing Federation Intercontinental Muay Thai Title on January, 14th, 2000 in Minsk, Belarus when he defeated Fernando Calleros of Albuquerque, New Mexico, United States, by unanimous decision.

-Shakuta challenged for the IKF International Kickboxing Federation Pro Muay Thai Junior Middleweight World title against Kongnapa on February 26, 2000 in Milwaukee, Wisconsin, USA.
-Kongnapa defeated Shakuta in a VERY CLOSE Majority decision, 48-46, 48-46 and 47-47.
+Shakuta challenged for the IKF International Kickboxing Federation Pro Muay Thai Junior Middleweight World title against Kongnapa on 26 February 2000, in Milwaukee, Wisconsin, United States.
+Kongnapa defeated Shakuta in a VERY CLOSE Majority decision, 48–46, 48-46 and 47-47.

-He eventually won the IKF International Kickboxing Federation Pro Muay Thai Rules Super Welterweight World title when he defeated Pramuenrit Sithsaeng-a- run of Thailand by KO in Novosibirsk, Russia on June 29, 2000.
+He eventually won the IKF International Kickboxing Federation Pro Muay Thai Rules Super Welterweight World title when he defeated Pramuenrit Sithsaeng-a- run of Thailand by KO in Novosibirsk, Russia on 29 June 2000.

 He later claimed his second pro title (this time with W.A.K.O. leading him to be named the 2000 "IKF All Around Pro Fighter Of The Year".
 Dmitry would continue to win titles at both amateur and professional level between 2002 and 2004, picking up three pro world titles and four gold medals in world and European championships also switching gyms in 2002 to join SK-55.
 In 2003 he signed with the newly formed Thai & Kickbox SuperLeague organization and won his promotional debut at the SuperLeague Germany 2003 event easily defeating opponent Joe White.
 Involvement with SuperLeague meant that Dmitry could regularly fight against some of the world's top fighters and over the three years he was with the organization until its demise in 2006 he would post an excellent six and one record with wins against the likes of Joerie Mes, Clifton Brown and Shane Chapman only being tempered by a surprise KO loss to Moises Baptista De Sousa.